Select your vehicle

-Most types of truck grill guards are manufactured from tubular steel.
-The best grill guards feature a rust resistant coating and are made of extremely sturdy metal.
-Aside from the protection it gives to your vehicle, grill guards also add a tough aesthetic appeal which will set your truck or car apart from others on the road.
+Most types of truck grille guards are manufactured from tubular steel.
+The best grille guards feature a rust resistant coating and are made of extremely sturdy metal.
+Aside from the protection it gives to your vehicle, grille guards also add a tough aesthetic appeal which will set your truck or car apart from others on the road.
 There are a good deal of choices in grille guard color and finish.

 Most grille guards are extremely easy to install by the car or truck owner, which means no fees paid to auto body shops.
 In most instances they are prefabricated to fit your vehicle through predrilled bolt holes to make it easier for you to line up the grille guard and bolt it into place.
 Although it is true that the predrilled holes makes it easy to bolt into place the grille guard but since its quite heavy you may need for some assistance in installing the guard.